25 fun day trips from Toronto to add to your summer bucket list

 While Hamilton might be famous for its waterfalls, Milton has a hidden gem you can find during your hike at the Hilton Falls conservation area.
 It's just a 45-minute drive away and comes with lakeside trails and Old Mill ruins.
 Just make sure to make a reservation in advance.

 The numerous lavender fields a short drive from Toronto have become popular spots to get that Instagram moment, eat some lavender-infused ice cream and take in all those lovely floral scents.
-Make sure to book in advance as entrance policies have changed.
+Purple Hill even allows you to have a picnic right among the rows of lavender.

 Kawartha Highlands provides all the beauty of Algonquin Park without the crowds.
 The 250 lakes and rivers in the area make it the perfect spot for a canoe trip, with endless opportunities for exploration.
 There are six recommended canoe routes through the park, ranging from easy to moderate in difficulty.

 Voted the Prettiest Little Town in Canada, Paris is definitely worth a visit.
-Stop by Penman's Dam for a picnic with a view, paddle the Grand River or explore the shops in its historic downtown, an afternoon here won't be boring.
-There's also the Paris Wincey Mills, a fun ultra-hip market, open Thursdays, Fridays and Saturdays.
+Check out an old abandoned mill, explore the downtown shops or paddle the Grand River, an afternoon here won't be boring.
+The Paris Wincey Mills is also a fun ultra-hip market, open Thursdays, Fridays, Saturdays and Sundays.